Ganesha-Byanajjara8123/build-a-riscv-processor/01_RTL_Blocks/Instruction_Memory_Unit/README.md

 The waveform confirms:

-Correct instruction fetch using the Program Counter Proper reconstruction of 32-bit instructions from four memory bytes Immediate availability of fetched instructions through the combinational read path Design Decisions
+**Correct instruction fetch using the Program Counter

+Proper reconstruction of 32-bit instructions from four memory bytes

+Immediate availability of fetched instructions through the combinational read path

+Design Decisions:

 Byte-addressable memory organization to match the RISC-V ISA.

 Separate Instruction Memory and Data Memory, following a Harvard-style architecture in this implementation.

 Program initialization through $readmemh for flexibility during simulation and testing.

-Combinational instruction fetch, appropriate for the current single-cycle processor design.
+Combinational instruction fetch, appropriate for the current single-cycle processor design.**
 ---
 Key Learnings: